mecha-cms/mecha/README.md

  - Extensible as hell.
  - Create unique design for each blog post by adding special CSS and JavaScript files using the art extension.
  - Built-in commenting system using the comment extension.
+ - RSS and Sitemap using the feed and sitemap extension.
+ - Easy to use and well documented API.
  - Almost everything are optional.
- - RSS and Sitemap using the feed extension.
- - Easy to use and well documented API.
  - Control panel extension.

 Environments